Dutch Farmhouse

 During our homeschooling years, many of our lessons took place on the road.
 We would explore historic houses throughout New England and the Hudson River Valley, giving the girls a chance to step inside the past rather than just read about it.
 Traveling through this part of New York also reminded us that the region has a very different early history from New England.
 Before it became New York, this area was part of the Dutch colony known as New Netherland, and the settlements along the Hudson River were shaped by Dutch culture, language and architecture.

-The house is built of local limestone, giving it the distinctive white stone appearance that sets it apart from the wooden colonial houses more common in New England.
-The walls are thick, the windows small and deeply set, and the structure feels solid and protective, built for both harsh winters and frontier life.
+The house is built of local stone, covered in a light stucco, and setting it apart from the wooden colonial houses more common in New England.
+The walls are thick, the windows small and deeply set and the structure is solid and protective.

-Walking through the house gives a glimpse into the lives of early Dutch settlers who farmed the Hudson Valley more than three centuries ago.
-Visiting these early homes made history tangible, showing us how people actually lived, built and adapted to life in early America.
+Visiting homes like this gave us a glimpse into the lives of the Dutch families who farmed the Hudson Valley centuries ago.
+They showed us how people lived, built and adapted to life in early America.
+Our country begam with many cultures, each leaving their mark on the landscape.

 Read More From Nancy